markmarkyesyes/Educational-Intervention-Management-System/toImplement.md

 Create Tier Two Worksheet
   -Make sure all inputs for the district template are included
-    -conditionally populate tier intervention radio options
+    //-conditionally populate tier intervention radio options
     //-serve student data into hidden fields
-    -serve previous problem id as the devault value for the textarea
+    //-serve previous problem id as the devault value for the textarea
     //-serve previous intervention descriptions as hidden input fields and display lists -make sure progress details(group one) will have select buttons where only one can be selected at a time -second group of progress details can select multiple